 Enhancing and sustaining confidence and trust in banks and bankers is in the best interest of customers, colleagues and society as a whole.
-Our banking industry must be rebuilt as a strong and sustainable banking profession, and bankers must, once again, be valued as trusted professionals.
-The Chartered Banker Institute plays a leading role in rebuilding the banking profession in the UK, and internationally, and sets the professional standards we believe all bankers should aspire to, and our customers expect.
+Our banking industry must be a strong and sustainable banking profession, and bankers must be valued as trusted professionals.
+The Chartered Banker Institute plays a leading role in building the banking profession in the UK, and internationally, and sets the professional standards we believe all bankers should aspire to, and our customers expect.

 The Institute helps bankers and banks embed a culture of ethical and professional standards.
 The Institute expects its members to uphold these standards.
 If members fail to live up to the standards expected of them, the Institute may investigate complaints, take disciplinary action and, where appropriate, impose sanctions.
-The Disciplinary Regulations have been updated to ensure the process is both fair and robust and can be accessed below.
+The Disciplinary Regulations have been updated in March 2026, to ensure the process is both fair and robust.
+They can be accessed below.

 View our Disciplinary Regulations